corgi-in-tights/datapack-libs/README.md

 	- `/function markersort:event/ascending` and `descending`
 	- Comments are included throughout, check the `examples/` for some demonstrations on how to use it, it's pretty simple.

-	*Credits go to TheMrZZ#9307 for posting this on MCC #resources, just thought it's neat so I formatted it into a quick lib intended for text displays.*
+	*Credits go to TheMrZZ#9307 for posting this on MCC #resources, just thought it's neat so I formatted it into a quick lib.*